Donald Trump will get the names of jurors in New York criminal trial, but they will remain anonymous to the public - ExBulletin

 Donald Trump will get the names of jurors in New York criminal trial, but they will remain anonymous to the public

-NEW YORK (AP) Donald Trump will be allowed to know the names of jurors at his upcoming secret criminal trial in New York.
+NEW YORK — Donald Trump will be allowed to know the names of jurors at his upcoming secret criminal trial in New York.
 The public won't do it.

 Manhattan Judge Juan Manuel Merchan decided Thursday to keep the yet-to-be-chosen jury anonymous, with limited exceptions for the former president, his defense attorneys, prosecutors, jury consultants and legal staff.